Pushing For Answers After Uncomfortable Symptoms

 “It was easy to forget about it at this rate as it would just happen once and be gone, it was never explosive just a normal poo with a little blood on top.
 This continued until February 2021 when my poo suddenly looked just like a blood clot,” she continued.

-She immediately visited her doctors during the coronavirus lockdown and showed them a photo of her stool, which prompted her to get an “emergency cancer referral for a colonoscopy,” followed by scans and surgery.
+She immediately visited her doctors during the COVID-19 pandemic and showed them a photo of her stool, which prompted her to get an “emergency cancer referral for a colonoscopy,” followed by scans and surgery.

-The colonoscopy results revealed a “1” tumor” in her rectum.
+The colonoscopy results revealed a “1-inch tumor” in her rectum, and she was diagnosed with bowel cancer.

 Looking back, King is thankful her consultant “played down the seriousness of the surgery” she needed to get.